Angus Peter Campbell: Early life and education

 According to Campbell, "Iain was an absolute joy as a teacher – challenging, inspirational and funny.
 I was in his English class from age 12 to 17, and during that period he opened windows to world literature.
 One day he would bring in an LP of Beethoven and play it then ask us to write a poem in response; the next he might read us the Gospel of Matthew, Chapter 6 – 'Consider the lilies of the field, how they grow: they neither toil nor spin; and yet I say to you that even Solomon in all his glory was not arrayed like one of these' – just for the joy of the words (I can still hear him reading these words); the next day again he would introduce us to Lowell, or Ginsberg, or Arthur Miller.
 I think I learned two things from him – that poets were alive, and that we could stand at ease next to the great internationalists."

-Campbell then attended the University of Edinburgh, where he obtained an Honours degree in History and Politics, and was mentored by internationally renowned Gaelic poet Sorley MacLean, who was writer-in-residence in Edinburgh at the time.
+Campbell then attended the University of Edinburgh, where he obtained an honours degree in history and politics, and was mentored by internationally renowned Gaelic poet Sorley MacLean, who was writer-in-residence in Edinburgh at the time.

 Campbell recalls, "I went to see him with some poems of mine and he was tremendously encouraging and supportive, and remained so throughout his life.
 I think Sorley just verified what Iain had seeded: that poetry was a great international language and that Gaelic could proudly stand alongside Spanish or Greek or Russian or English or whatever in that great discourse."

+Career

 Literary career

-He graduated with Double Honours in Politics and History from Edinburgh University, after which he worked in the media.
-In 2001 he was awarded the Bardic Crown for Gaelic poetry at the Mòd and also received a Creative Scotland Award.
-The following year he was given a Creative Scotland Award for Literature.
+After graduation, Campbell worked in the media.
+In 2001, he was awarded the Bardic Crown for Gaelic poetry at the Mòd and also received a Creative Scotland Award.
+The following year, he was given a Creative Scotland Award for Literature.

 His novel, An Oidhche Mus do Sheòl Sinn, published by CLÀR, was voted by the public into the Top Ten of the 100 Best-Ever Books from Scotland in the Orange/List Awards.
 Sorley MacLean said of Campbell:“I have no doubts that Angus Peter Campbell is one of the few really significant living poets in Scotland, writing in any language.”